An Affordable Education

 College Access Program Grant

 CAP Grants are awarded in amounts up to $1,900 by the state of Kentucky to financially needy undergraduate students as determined by FAFSA results.
-Students must be carry a minimum of six (6) credit hours and be enrolled in a Bachelor or Associate of Arts degree program.
+Students must be carry a minimum of six (6) credit hours and be enrolled in an eligible Bachelor or Associate of Arts degree program.
 Additional information can be found at www.kheaa.com/website/kheaa/cap?main=1

 The Simmons Scholars program provides first-generation college students from underserved communities with full range of financial and emotional support services to facilitate the transition to college.
 Scholars receive a minimum of one-year, books, meals, supplies, dormitory accommodations, tutoring, leadership training, professional mentors and potential access to summer employment.

 Eligible students must be 18-25 with a high school diploma or GED.
 The must also be enrolled as a full-time student and commit to participate in community service program.
-Speak with a Financial Aid Officer for additional information.

 Employer Tuition Programs